ldelbel/Ruby_capstone/README.md

 ### Checks for indentation

-- It detects wrong identation based on good practices
+- It detects wrong indentation based on good practices

 #### good